iffybooks/host-a-website-at-home/README.md

 - You can definitively take down your website by unplugging it.

-- Commercial hosting starts around $5 per month, so hosting at home may be cheaper in the long run.
+- Commercial hosting starts around $5 per month, so hosting at home may(?) be cheaper in the long run.

-- Learning about networking is fun and useful.
+- Learning about networking is fun, and useful for future projects.

 In this project you'll learn to set up an Ubuntu-based web server on a single-board computer, using Apache HTTP Server to serve your website.
 You'll configure Apache the proper way, letting you host multiple websites on the same machine if you wish.
-Then you'll set up port forwarding on your router to expose your site to the open web.
-Finally, you'll configure Dynamic DNS (DDNS) with a domain or subdomain, so your website will be accessible even when your ISP changes your home IP address.
+Then you'll set up a firewall and turn on port forwarding on your home router, exposing your web server to the open web.
+You'll finish by configuring Dynamic DNS (DDNS) with a domain or subdomain, so your website will remain accessible even when your home IP address changes.

 The examples in this zine use the **Orange Pi Zero 2W (OPZ2W)**, an inexpensive single-board computer that uses very little power.
 You can buy an OPZ2W with 1 GB of RAM for around $20, but you'll need some additional hardware to get up and running.